-Following an open decision-making process, and setting goals that can be measured, reported, independently verified, and evaluated
+Following an open decisionmaking process, and setting goals that can be measured, reported, independently verified, and evaluated

-Figure 3 Guiding principles for climate action planning (taken from UN Habitat)
+Figure 4 Guiding principles for climate action planning (taken from UN Habitat)

 Action planning will need to be dynamic but will be led by these guiding principles.
 It will need to evolve around changing circumstances (such as shocks like COVID-19 and energy crises), emissions profiles, new technologies and available funding.

-Our targets are ambitious, but PCC is determined as well as hopeful about what can be achieved with the support of our community.
+Our targets are ambitious, but PCC is determined and hopeful about what can be achieved with the support of our community.